peteroupc/MailLib/api/com.upokecenter.text.NormalizingCharacterInput.md

     @Deprecated public static boolean IsNormalized(List<Integer> charList, Normalization form)

-Determines whether the given list of characters is in the given Unicode normalization form.
+Determines whether the specified list of characters is in the specified Unicode normalization form.

 **Parameters:**